 • We serve Hardin, Jefferson, and Orange counties

-• Foster grandparents receive a non-taxable stipend of $3.00 per hour
+• Foster grandparent volunteers receive a non-taxable stipend of $4.00 per hour

 • We have provided Southeast Texas with more than 900,000 hours of service since 1989